 Currently, there is a cluster of restaurants and a pub located adjacent to Hadley Green.
 There is an opportunity to make more of this leisure offer, to create a more active entrance through strengthening the relationship of the high street to the various users of Hadley Green.

 The MOT/car wash garage offers a key high street site; its welcoming architectural form acts as a critical gateway to the town centre.
-There is the potential to enhance this gateway and explore an opportunity to integrate the idea for a new Visitor Centre with cafe/restaurant to strengthen the leisure offer in this area further.
+There is the potential to enhance this gateway and explore an opportunity to integrate the idea for a new cafe/restaurant supporting outdoor activities to strengthen the leisure offer in this area further.
 Any project should look to enhance the connection between Hadley Green and the town centre through extending the public realm to form a more direct relationship between the town centre and the green.
 Key to this will also be improving play opportunities through making more of the duck pond and open space.

-This Visitor Centre idea could combine with the potential for the town centre to host a Rambling and Cycle Hub.
+This outdoor activities cafe idea could combine with the potential for the town centre to host a Rambling and Cycle Hub.
 That could consist of a shop to buy locally made souvenirs and active gear, a bicycle repair workshop and rental, secure bike parking and space to host an active lifestyle programme and local events.
 Such a facility could help attract the various leisure road cyclists who pass through the town centre, particularly at the weekend.
 Longer-term, such a hub could also act as the final milestone for the proposed strategic cycle route along the A1000 corridor (as identified in the Barnet Long Term Transport Strategy).

 Why it is useful: